romaninsh/terms/frontend/content/blog/agile-css-framework-explores-data-attribute-styling-modifiers.md

 With the wide selection of various classes that can appear in your HTML here and there to create a custom widget, it can be quite confusing to see what each class is doing.

 To avoid this problem, Agile CSS is trying the concept of assigning styles to your HTML through *data-XX* attributes.
-The use of those attributes allow to supply modifiers at a much more granual level:
+The use of those attributes allow to supply modifiers at a much more granular level:

 ``` html
 <section data-padding="all top-s bottom-s">